 Are you a hard-working aspirational lawyer looking to fast-track to a Partner position?
-Dan Harris, Associate Director of Legal Recruitment at Robert Walters, shares five key tips to help you on your way to becoming a Partner by the time you are 35.
+Our Legal Recruitment specialists at Robert Walters, share five key tips to help you on your way to becoming a Partner by the time you are 35.

 Understand your firm’s expectations

 Understanding from the outset the progression framework in place at your law firm enables you to map out your route to partnership straight away.

-Sam comments, “It is still surprising to meet many mid-level lawyers who crave a partnership badge yet have little idea from their current employer what expectations the firm/partnership require in terms of self-generated work, profitability, or whether or not the firm has an “all equity” structure.”
+Many mid-level lawyers who crave a partnership badge, surprisingly can have little idea from their current employer what expectations the firm/partnership require in terms of self-generated work, profitability, or whether or not the firm has an “all equity” structure.

 Most law firms are becoming increasingly transparent on career progression and candidates can manage upwards from the early stages of their career.
 Some firms have implemented mandatory “partnership clarity” conversations at six years PQE that has seen a greater return to retention and promotion levels.
 Most law firms also have very differing views on what is required to enter partnership, so it is imperative these conversations start early with your HR colleagues and immediate reporting lines.

 Develop your business straight away

 Don’t wait until your promotion to Senior Associate before thinking about your firm’s business development plan.
 Being proactive and adopting critical business thinking could facilitate your transition to Partner level, allowing you to demonstrate key senior-level skills, generate work for your business and make an impact straight away.
-Sam describes areas where professionals are already driving business development at the junior level.
+Areas where professionals are already driving business development at the junior level.

 I would encourage lawyers to be business-focused and entrepreneurial early on and not let the “business thinking” be done by the current partners.